 Publish the V2MOM process results.
-In pre-2020, it was probably useful to put it on your office wall.
+In pre-2020, it was probably helpful to put it on your office wall.
 That is perhaps not the best medium for communication these days.

-Activities that will help to get to your vision.
+Activities that will help you achieve your vision.

 Generally speaking, you should think of the V2MOM as something you publish to your stakeholders, i.e., it is a document your stakeholders should be able to review at any time.

-The relevant stakeholders to publish to depend on the context of the document.
-While you might not feel comfortable publishing your secret V2MOM where you prepare your next career step; there is a great benefit of sharing it with a broad audience.
+The relevant stakeholders to target your publishing at depends on the context of the document.
+While you might not feel comfortable publishing your secret V2MOM where you prepare for your next career step, there is a great benefit of sharing it with a broad audience.

 Generally speaking and in an ideal world (startups seldom strive for the perfect state), every employee in the company will have three reference V2MOM documents: